Just for Laughs Gags: Reception

-With its silent format and no translation required (outside of gag set-up commentary which is easily localized), in three years Just for Laughs: Gags reached 70 countries and by 2015 had been purchased for use in over 130 countries throughout the world as well as in airports and by airlines.
+With its silent format and no translation required (outside of gag set-up commentary which is easily localised), in three years Just for Laughs Gags reached 70 countries and by 2015 had been purchased for use in over 130 countries throughout the world as well as in airports and by airlines.

 Reactions to the gags range from "inane" to cross-culturally funny.
 The same distributors also distribute Surprise Sur Prise, a similar show.

 Bruce Hills, who is COO of the company responsible for the show, thinks that the reason why it is in demand among TV channels is because of its feature of expressing to audiences without language.

-Just for Laughs (2007 television series)
+American version

 Just for Laughs is an American sketch comedy show hosted by Rick Miller produced by Dakota Pictures that shows clips from the Canadian version of the show.

-Good ratings during the summer airings in 2007 and a writer's union strike resulted in ABC adding the show to the network lineup as a mid-season replacement for 2007-2008.
+Good ratings during the summer airings in 2007 and a writer's union strike resulted in ABC adding the show to the network lineup as a mid-season replacement for 2007–08.

 It returned to the schedule on 1 January 2008, before being cancelled on 12 May 2008.
-However, on 4 June 2009, it was announced that a third season would begin airing on 21 June 2009.
+On 4 June 2009, it was announced that a third season would begin airing on 21 June 2009.

 Program Partners brought the show back to the United States for a fourth season beginning in fall 2015; this season aired in first-run syndication.